Indoor netball: 6-a-side

 In this version the court is divided into halves rather than thirds, and there are six players per team rather than seven.
-The team is made up of two Center's/Link players, two attack players, and two defence players.
-The two attack players are located in one half and the two defence in the opposite half to their Attacking side.
-Both the Attackers and Defenders are allowed anywhere in their half of the court which includes the Shooting Circles.
-The Center/Link players run the full court but are NOT allowed into the Shooting Circles at either end.
-Scoring is also different.
-Attackers can shoot from inside the Circle, a successful shot gives you 1 point.
-Attackers can also shoot from Circle edge or further back-outside of the Circle.
+The team is made up of two Centres/Link players, two Attack players, and two Defence players.
+The two Attack players are located in one half and the two Defence in the opposite half to their Attacking side.
+Both the Attackers and Defenders are allowed anywhere in their half of the court which includes the shooting circles.
+The Centre/Link players are allowed to be anywhere on the court except for the shooting circles at either end.
+Scoring is also different, with some resemblance to Fast5 netball: Attackers can shoot from inside the circle, with a successful shot worth 1 point.
+Attackers or Centre/Link players can also shoot from circle edge or further back-outside of the circle.
 A successful shot from this distance or further scores 2 points (much like 3-pointers in basketball).
-Because the 2-point line is the Circle edge in the Attackers zone, this allows the Centers/Links to shoot for 2 points from the outside along with Attackers.
-Fundamentally, this changes the game play from normal 7-a-side Netball significantly! with the Attack players working to set up the Center/Link players for the 2-point shot.
+Fundamentally, this changes the game play from normal 7-a-side netball significantly, with the Attack players working to set up the Centre/Link players for the 2-point shot.

-Once a goal is scored, a defence player from the opposition team takes a throw-off from the top of their circle.
+Once a goal is scored, a Defence player from the opposition team takes a throw-off from the top of their circle.
 This makes the game even faster as the ball doesn't have to be sent back to the centre third for a centre pass like 7-a-side.